Swift-ImmutableData/ImmutableData-Book/README.md

     A[Action] --> B[State] --> C[View]
 ```

-All data flows through the application following this basic pattern, and a strict separation of concerns is enforced.
-The actions *declare* what has occurred, whether user input, a server response, or a change in a device's sensors, but they have no knowledge of the state or view layers.
-The state layer *reacts* to the "news" described by the action and updates the state accordingly.
-All mutation logic is contained within the state layer, but it knows nothing of the view layer.
+All global state data flows through the application following this basic pattern, and a strict separation of concerns is enforced.
+The actions *declare* what has occurred, whether user input, a server response, or a change in a device’s sensors, but they have no knowledge of the state or view layers.
+The state layer *reacts* to the “news” described by the action and updates the state accordingly.
+All logic for making changes to the state is contained within the state layer, but it knows nothing of the view layer.
 The views then *react* to the changes in the state layer as the new state flows through the component tree.
 Again, however, the view layer knows nothing about the state layer.
-By maintaining this strict unidirectional data flow and separation of concerns, our application code becomes easier to test, easier to reason about and explain to new team members, and easier to update when new features are required.
+By maintaining this strict unidirectional data flow and separation of concerns, our application code becomes easier to test, easier to reason about, easier to explain to new team members, and easier to update when new features are required.

-Further, avoiding complexity like two-way data bindings, or the spaghetti engendered by mutability, allows our code to become clean, fast and maintainable.
-This is the key difference between this application framework (and the ideas behind it) and other presentations of Actions, State and View previously shown at WWDC.
-By avoiding direct mutations called from outside the state layer and embracing immutability instead, complexity vanishes and our code becomes much more robust.
+Further, avoiding complexity like two-way data bindings, or the spaghetti engendered by mutability, allows our code to become clean, fast, and maintainable.
+This is the key difference between this application framework (and the ideas behind it) and other presentations of actions, state and view previously shown at WWDC.[^1] By avoiding direct mutations called from outside the state layer and embracing immutability instead, complexity vanishes and our code becomes much more robust.

 We call this framework and architecture `ImmutableData`.
 We present `ImmutableData` as a free and open-source project with free and open-source documentation.
 Over the course of this tutorial, we will show you, step-by-step, how the `ImmutableData` infra is built.
 Once the infra is ready, we will then build, step-by-step, multiple sample applications using SwiftUI to display and transform state through the `ImmutableData` architecture.